wnyc/autosync/README.md

  --actor: The full name of the module and class use to generate a connection to the target.
 So if you created a connection object called my.foobar.Connection you would type --actor=my.foobar.Connection.
-Moduled included with autosync (i.e. autosync.actors.*.Connection) can be abbreviated with the base module name (i.e. --actor=s3) (default: 's3')
+Modules included with autosync (i.e. autosync.actors.*.Connection) can be abbreviated with the base module name (i.e. --actor=s3) (default: 's3')